aun1414/Health-and-Fitness-Management-System/README.md

 * Patient can give access to only authorized doctors to see their record (Implemented)

-* Patient can give time limited access to doctors to see their records
+* Patient can give time limited access to doctors to see their records (Implemented)

-* Integration of App with smartwatch (To be Implemented)
+* Integration of App with smartwatch (Implemented)

-* Tracking and recording physical activity of Patient (To be Implemented)
+* Tracking and recording physical activity of Patient (Implemented)

-* Token based reward system on the basis of patient physical  (To be Implemented)
+* Token based reward system on the basis of patient physical

 * Ranking System on the basis of tokens earned by use (To be Implemented)